| Notes by Sammy Cahn and James Van Heusen, lyricist and composer of

 emotion-wrenching vocal framed by one of the most exquisite orchestrations

 Riddle ever devised for the singer.
 Listen and marvel; this is perfection.
+The introduction to the somber It's A Lonesome Old Town very

 effectively offers a fugitive allusion to Angel Eyes' melodic